-Various implementations of deep learning models exist and are available as open-source libraries and frameworks (Tensorflow, Caffe, PyCharm etc.).
-There exist also several tools particularly designed to tackle specific challenges e.g. semantic segmentation.
+Various implementations of deep learning models exist and are accessible as open-source libraries and frameworks (Tensorflow, Caffe, PyCharm etc.).
+Moreover, several tools particularly designed to tackle specific challenges e.g. semantic segmentation are available online.
 Our pipeline is built upon the Semantic Segmentation Suite tool based on Tensorflow, known for its good performance on the CamVid dataset (Brostow et al., 2009).
 Among all the state-of-the-art models, we used a fully convolutional FC-DenseNet (Jégou et al., 2017) with 56 layers on a GPU Tensorflow implementation.
 The network was trained over 300 epochs using a learning rate of 0.00001 on our ground truth dataset.
-The learning rate value was adjusted regarding the needs of the project and selected as the best performing rate within several attempts (visual inspection of the tested images - Fig.5).
+The learning rate value was adjusted regarding the needs of the project and selected as the best performing rate within several attempts based on visual inspection of the tested images and statistic scores criteria.
+Some examples are shown in Figure 5.